kingdave4/aws-weather-api/README.md

 AWS_SECRET_ACCESS_KEY=<your_aws_secret_access_key>
 AWS_DEFAULT_REGION=<aws_region>

-Hints: Use the information from the access key you generated to find your access key and secret key.
+Hint: Use the information from the access key you generated to find your access key and secret key.

 ### Installation